 With a packet sniffing cyber attack, criminals use packet sniffers to steal unencrypted sensitive data.
 When you send data across an insecure network, malicious actors can use sniffing tools to intercept the packets and capture the data.

 - Transmission Control Protocol (TCP) hijacking: TCP is the digital rule that computers, networks, and applications use to exchange data.
-With TCP hijacking, cybercriminals trick the network into thinking they’re the legitimate user, then collect network data.
+With TCP hijacking, cybercriminals trick the network into thinking they’re the legitimate user and then collect network data.

 - Domain Name System (DNS) poisoning: DNS is the technical standard used to translate websites from numbers, called IP addresses, into words.
 With DNS poisoning, also called DNS spoofing, cybercriminals make a fake website with a different IP address than the real one.